 “I want a divorce.”
 Carol finally said the words to Ron.
 She had had enough.
 Ron was not going to continue to ignore her issues and dismiss her feelings.
-She was finally going to be free from his rage.
+She was finally going to be free from his anger.
 She thought about her coworker David and how he listened to her and comforted her when Ron didn’t see her pain.
 Before she knew it, she was in a full-blown affair.
 It was too late for her and Ron.
 He had plenty of time to change, and now she was ready to move on.

 Ron was dumbfounded.
 After 35 years of marriage and three children, this was not how he expected to move into his golden years.
 Sure, he got angry at her sometimes, but that’s just how he let out his frustration — it wasn’t anything his dad hadn’t done.
 Carol was his best friend, and he was not ready to end their marriage.
 Nevertheless, Carol was gone.
 She moved in with her sister.